Morgan Stanley

 A Road Map for Returning to Work

-If you’re thinking of re-launching your career after time away from work, this step-by-step guide from our top recruiters can help ease the transition.
+If you’re thinking of re-launching your career after time away from the workforce, this step-by-step guide from our top recruiters can help smooth the way.

 Returning to work is daunting, whether you’ve been out of the workforce for two years or 20.
-To help you jump-start your search after an extended break, we asked recruiters at Morgan Stanley to share tips on how to get back into the workforce, something our Return to Work program has helped nearly 400 people do in nine cities across the globe since launching in 2014.
+To jump-start your search after an extended break, we asked recruiters for Morgan Stanley’s Return to Work program to share tips on how to get back into the workforce.

 1. Know What You Want

-Think about what you want to prioritize: Greater personal fulfillment?
-Intellectual challenges?
-Learning opportunities?
-The salary and benefits?
-Or some combination of these?
+Think about what you want to prioritize: The salary?
+Greater personal fulfillment?
+Intellectual challenges, or some combination of these?
 Being aware of your priorities will help clarify whether you want to go back to your previous career or use your skills to segue into a new field.

 2. Mind the Gap

 You may have been away from the workforce for several years, but don't underestimate the value of roles you held during your career break.
-Write down the formal and informal part-time jobs you’ve held while away, including part-time roles.
+Write down the formal and informal part-time jobs you’ve held while away from the workforce.
 Identify which professional skills these positions leveraged.
-For example, running or participating in the local PTA or a religious organization's council board gave you management and leadership skills; raising funds for charities required sales and marketing savvy; caring for a child or aging parent helped build time management, organizational and listening skills.
+For example, running the local PTA, church council or synagogue board gave you management and leadership skills; raising funds for charities required sales and marketing savvy.

-Now that you have a good understanding of your professional skill set, including those skills gained while away from the workforce, determine which ones need a refresh.
-You might also cosider taking some courses at a local university or through a service like LinkedIn Learning if you're looking to transition into a new career.
+Jot down your professional skills, including those you gained while away from the workforce.
+Determine which ones need a refresh.
+You might also need to take some courses if you’re looking to segue into a new career.

 4. Get Tech Savvy